Pather Panchali: Casting

 Kanu Banerjee (who plays Harihar) was an established Bengali film actor.
 Karuna Banerjee (Sarbajaya) was an amateur actress from the Indian People's Theatre Association, and the wife of Ray's friend.
 Uma Dasgupta, who successfully auditioned for the part of Durga, also had prior theatre experience.

 For the role of Apu, Ray advertised in newspapers for boys of ages five to seven.
 None of the candidates who auditioned fulfilled Ray's expectations, but his wife spotted a boy in their neighbourhood, and this boy, Subir Banerjee, was cast as Apu.
 The surname of three of the main actors and two supporting actors happened to be Banerjee, but they were not related to each other.
 The hardest role to fill was the wizened old Indir.
-Ray eventually found Chunibala Devi, a retired stage actress living in one of Calcutta's red-light districts, as the ideal candidate.
+Ray eventually found Chunibala Devi, a retired stage actress living in Calcutta's Pike-Para Lane, as the ideal candidate.
 Several minor roles were played by the villagers of Boral, where Pather Panchali was filmed.